Home

 If you grow a catnip plant inside a bird cage, your cat can rub on it and nibble on the leaves without destroying the plant.
 Place this plant in an area that you want your cat to frequent (with a scratching post or board or cat tree nearby).

-Once you've provided an alternative permitted scratching area, then it's time to look at what you can use as a cat repellent for furniture and other household items.
+Once you've provided an alternative permitted scratching area (two areas would be better), then it's time to look at what you can use as a cat repellent for furniture and other household items.

 Physical Deterrents